Written by Chantal Mooij | Published 01 September 2025

 Luuk Overweg, Operations Supervisor at RBC/CETEM, explained that being service-oriented and flexible is one of the company’s core values.
 But with 400 trucks arriving daily, that’s no small feat.
 How do you stay flexible for your customers while avoiding long waiting times?
 The answer: make your internal processes as efficient as possible.

-A good example of this is the fully automated gate process, powered by our OCR technology.
-The journey begins before the truck even arrives.
-Driver’s pre-register their visit and receive a TAR code via Portbase.
-This is a Truck Appointment Reference Code from the local port community system.
-Upon arrival, the OCR portal scans the license plate, container number, ISO code, and checks whether the truck is loaded or empty.
-If everything matches, the driver proceeds to the kiosk, receives instructions for loading or unloading, and the barrier opens.
-No human intervention is needed—unless something doesn’t match.
-The entire process takes just one minute.
+A good example is our fully automated gate process, powered by our OCR technology.
+The journey starts before the truck arrives.
+Drivers pre‑register their visit and receive a TAR code via Portbase, the Truck Appointment Reference Code from the local port community system.
+When the truck reaches the gate, the OCR portal scans the license plate, container number, ISO code, and checks whether the truck carries a load or is empty.
+If all details match, the driver moves to the kiosk, receives loading or unloading instructions, and continues through the barrier.

 With trucks spending an average of only 12 minutes on-site, RBC/CETEM has reached a level of operational speed that rivals the best in the industry.
 Unlike other terminals that impose tight time slots on visitors, RBC/CETEM chose to optimize its own processes.
 The result: no long queues, no delays, and no compromise on safety.